cognitedata/inso-bootstrap-cli/README.md

 ## Scope of Work

 Disclaimer:
-> The repository name is prefixed with `inso-`, marking this solution as provided by Cognite Industry Solution (InSo) team, but is not an offical supported CLI / GitHub Action from Cognite with product-grade SLOs.
+> The repository name is prefixed with `inso-`, marking this solution as provided by Cognite Industry Solution (InSo) team, but is not an official supported CLI / GitHub Action from Cognite with product-grade SLOs.

 Purpose: